bevyengine/bevy-website/content/news/2026-01-12-bevy-0.18/index.md

 {{ heading_metadata(authors=["@jbuehler23"] prs=[21668, 22340]) }}

 Bevy now supports **automatic directional navigation** for UI elements!
+With a bit of global setup, all of your UI elements can now be navigated between using gamepads or arrow keys.
 No more tedious manual wiring of navigation connections for your menus and UI screens.

 Previously, creating directional navigation for UI required manually defining every connection between focusable elements using `DirectionalNavigationMap`.
 For dynamic UIs or complex layouts, this was time-consuming and error-prone.